alexpritc/AINT155-Coursework-Top-Down-Game/README.md

 All art and code libraries were created by Alexander Pritchard.

+Fonts:

+6809 Chargen by Typodermic Fonts Inc.

 Sound Design:

-All sound effects were created by, and belong to https://freesound.org/people/LittleRobotSoundFactory/
+All sound effects were created by, and belong to https://freesound.org/people/LittleRobotSoundFactory/.

-General background music was created by, and belongs to https://www.youtube.com/user/kmmusic
+General background music was created by, and belongs to https://www.youtube.com/user/kmmusic.

-Game Won background music was created by, and belongs to https://freesound.org/people/Tristan_Lohengrin/
+Game Won background music was created by, and belongs to https://freesound.org/people/Tristan_Lohengrin/.